Everett W. Stewart

-Everett Wilson Stewart (July 18, 1915 – February 10, 1982) was an American flying ace of World War II with 7.83 aerial victories and 1.5 ground victories.
+Everett Wilson Stewart (July 18, 1915 – February 10, 1982) was an American flying ace of World War II with the shootdown of seven enemy aircraft in the air while flying a P-47 Thunderbolt with the 355th Fighter Group, and two shared victories while flying a P-47 Thunderbolt with the 352nd Fighter Group.
+In some sources, this is described as "7.83 aerial victories".

 Early life

 Stewart was born on July 18, 1915, in Talmage, Kansas.
 He was commissioned a 2nd lieutenant through the Army ROTC program at Kansas State University on May 30, 1938, and then enlisted in the Aviation Cadet Program of the U.S. Army Air Corps on June 23, 1938.

 Military career

 World War II

 Stewart completed pilot training, was commissioned a 2nd lieutenant in the Army Air Corps, and was awarded his pilot wings on May 26, 1939.

 His first assignment was flying P-40 Warhawk and P-39 Airacobra fighters with the 79th Pursuit Squadron of the 20th Pursuit Group at Moffett Field and Hamilton Field in California, from June 1939 to February 1941, followed by service in Hawaii and on Midway Islands until September 1942.
 He quickly rose to the rank of squadron commander.

 After the Battle of Midway, he was given command of the 328th Fighter Squadron of the 352nd Fighter Group, which was sent to England in mid-1943.
 Flying the P-47 Thunderbolt, he was credited with the shared destruction of two enemy aircraft in aerial combat plus 1 damaged.

 In January 1944, he was transferred to the 355th Fighter Group.
 He became the group's commanding officer in November 1944 to February 1945.
 During this time, Stewart destroyed 7 enemy aircraft in the air with 1 probable and 2 damaged, while flying the P-51 Mustangs.

 He was promoted to colonel in January 1945 and given command of the famous 4th Fighter Group from February 1945 to the end of the war.
 While in command of 4th FG, he was credited in damaging a jet powered Me 262 in March 1945.
 An aircraft he flew at this time was an unusually modified P-51D, fitted with radar and a second seat to accommodate the radar operator.

 After his serving with 4th Fighter Group, he was assigned to the Occupation duty at Headquarters U.S. Air Forces in Europe at Wiesbaden, Germany, from September 1945 to March 1946.

 During World War II, Stewart was credited with the destruction of 7.83 enemy aircraft in aerial combat, 1 probable, 4 damaged, and 1.5 on the ground while strafing enemy airfields.